jzavarella/AlgorithmStepper/README.md

 An example implementation for and algorithm to calculate numbers of the fibonacci sequence can be found [here](https://github.com/jzavarella/AlgorithmStepper/blob/master/src/main/java/algorithm/implementations/Fibonacci.java).

 ### [Algorithm Stepper](https://github.com/jzavarella/AlgorithmStepper/blob/master/src/main/java/algorithm/stepper/AlgorithmStepper.java)
 This class handles the life cycle of an algorithm.
 It has two main functions, stepping forward and backwards in the algorithm.
-While stepping forward or backward, the appropriate the algorithm's pre and post steps are called and in the event of an exception, the appropriate exception method is called.
+While stepping forward or backward, the appropriate algorithm pre and post steps are called and in the event of an exception, the appropriate exception method is called.

 #### AlgorithmStepper Lifecycle